-1. The compass that makes perfect circles
+1. A great compass makes perfect circles

 That is to me the most important feature a compass needs to have; consistency.
 Always.
 No matter how fast I turn my compass it should arrive at the exact same point as it started from.
 I emphasize this important feature of any compass because I’ve had cheap compasses in the past and tried to draw all kinds of geometric artworks and failed miserably because the compass would not do what it was suppossed to.
 It would start off from a certain point and arrive on a different point as where it started from.
 That was because the hinge was of such bad quality that the hinge would not hold steady causing the distance between the legs to change while drawing a circle.

-2. The compass that is adaptable
+2. A great compass is adaptable

 3. The compass that is extendable